If the foldable phones of the future look like this, count me in

 Foldables have already slipped into pole position as the next big thing in mobile, despite the fact that most of you probably aren't sure why you'd want one at the moment.

-While Samsung started the current wave of foldable buzz last fall, Huawei, Xiaomi, LG, Lenovo and Motorola are all confirmed or rumored to be entering the fray, and Google has officially committed Android support for foldable screens.
-Even Apple applied for a foldable phone patent in 2017, but don't expect a folding iPhone any time soon.
+While Samsung is leading the current wave with its Galaxy Fold, Huawei, Xiaomi, Lenovo and Motorola are all confirmed or rumored to be entering the foldable fray, and Google has officially committed Android support for foldable screens.
+Even Apple applied for a foldable phone patent in 2017 -- but don't expect a folding iPhone any time soon.

 The reality is that the foldable phones you're going to see in 2019 are mostly teasers.
 You won't have much trouble thinking of reasons why you wouldn't want the foldable devices that are about to dominate the headlines.
 They're going to be twice as thick as today's phones when folded, and too big to fit in most pockets when unfolded.
 With all that extra screen to power, they're going to be battery hogs.
 There will also be very few apps and software experiences optimized to take advantage of their possibilities.